FeatureToggleStudy/alv-portal/README.md

 #### Build incl. docker image

-1. First authenticate locally with docker as follows: `docker login alvch-dockerv2-local.jfrog.io`.
+1. First authenticate locally against the internal docker repository as follows: `docker login alvch-dockerv2-local.jfrog.io`.
     * Once executed, the credentials will be stored permanently in your docker config file.
 1. To build the image, execute `./mvnw clean install -P docker-build`
 1. To build and push the image, execute `./mvnw clean install -P docker-build-push`